mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

   --config "cleanup.policy=compact"
 ```

 The above topic will be the starting point to extend our Kafka stream application.
-In fact, the
-messages in it has a `UserId` as key, and a discount profile as value.
-A discount profile tells for
-each user which is the discount the e-commerce site could apply to the orders of a user.
-For sake of
-simplicity, we represent profiles as simple `String`:
+In fact, the messages in it has a `UserId` as key, and a discount profile as value.
+A discount profile tells for each user which is the discount the e-commerce site could apply to the orders of a user.
+For sake of simplicity, we represent profiles as simple `String`:

 ```scala
 type Profile = String
 ```

-Which is the difference between the two?
-Well, the difference is that a `KTable` is partitioned
-between the nodes of the Kafka cluster.
-However, every node of the cluster receive a full copy of
-the messages of a `GlobalKTable`.
-So, be careful with `GlobalKTable`.

-Creating a `KTable` or a `GlobalKTable` it's easy.
-As an example, let's create a `KTable` on top of
-the `discount-profiles-by-user` topic.
-Returning to our example, as the users' number of our
-e-commerce might be high, we need to partition the information among the nodes of the Kafka cluster.
+Creating a `KTable` it's easy.
+As an example, let's create a `KTable` on top of the `discount-profiles-by-user` topic.
+Returning to our example, as the users' number of our e-commerce might be high, we need to partition the information among the nodes of the Kafka cluster.
 So, let's create the `KTable`:

 ```scala
 final val DiscountProfilesByUserTopic = "discount-profiles-by-user"